sciapp/gitlab-registry-cleanup/README.md

 # GitLab-Registry-Cleanup

+## Deprecation notice

+Since GitLab version 11.10 the `gitlab-ctl registry-garbage-collect` command has a `--delete-manifests` flag which enables the deletion of all untagged Docker images.
+This project is not needed any more.

 ## Introduction

 *GitLab-Registry-Cleanup* is a Python package for finding and (soft) deleting untagged Docker images in a GitLab Docker